 Effective collaboration and coordination between the organizations is essential.
-The Interface Documentation should consider the following objectives:
+The Supplier Interface Documentation shall consider the following objectives:

 - Support the understanding of the organization's boundaries and their interactions. - Clarify how the organizations (with or without implemented SMS) are interfacing. - Address the management of relevant safety issues/items.